Transfer Credit Policy

 - College level (100 or above) credits earned with grades of 1.70 (C-) or higher at other regionally accredited institutions normally will be accepted for transfer.
 Grades of 0.70 (D-) or higher will be transferred from other University of Alaska campuses.

-- Transfer students from UA institutions having earned an AA degree will be deemed to have met General Education Requirements (GER) at UAS.
+- Transfer students from UA institutions having earned an AA degree will be deemed to have met GER at UAS.
 However, some bachelor's degrees require specific GER courses in addition to the AA program requirements.

 - Transfer courses retain the course level of upper or lower division credit established at the original college.
 Graduate-level coursework can only apply to undergraduate degree programs under special circumstances with prior permission.